llvm-git-migration/llvm-project/clang/docs/LanguageExtensions.rst

                                              representable values for the signed/unsigned integer type.
  T __builtin_elementwise_sub_sat(T x, T y)   return the difference of x and y, clamped to the range of        integer types
                                              representable values for the signed/unsigned integer type.
+ T __builtin_elementwise_maximum(T x, T y)   return x or y, whichever is larger.
+If exactly one argument is   integer and floating point types
+                                             a NaN, return the other argument.
+If both arguments are NaNs, return a NaN.
+ T __builtin_elementwise_minimum(T x, T y)   return x or y, whichever is smaller.
+If exactly one argument is   integer and floating point types
+                                             a NaN, return the other argument.
+If both arguments are NaNs, return a NaN.
 =========================================== ================================================================ =========================================